6 Steps to Start Your College Essay

 Once you have selected your topic, you can start structuring your first draft.
 But don’t expect your first, or even third or fourth draft, to be perfect.
 Give yourself time to write multiple versions, and plan to walk away from your essay for at least a couple of days so you can come back to it with a fresh perspective.

-Keep in mind that you may be able to use parts of the early drafts of your essay that don’t make it to the final version for supplemental essays or other parts of your application.
+Keep in mind that you may be able to use parts of the early drafts of your essay -- writing that didn't make it into the final version -- for supplemental essays or other parts of your application.

 Warning: Be careful about being overly influenced by online essay examples.